The Guideline for the prophylactic use of Rh D immunoglobulin in pregnancy care (2.63 MB) (2.63) (the Guideline) was released in May 2021.

 This recommendation is based on scientific evidence and consensus among clinical experts and is not a policy statement on funding and supply arrangements for the national provisions of NIPT.
 NIPT is also known as non-invasive prenatal analysis or NIPA.

-- High-risk Rh D negative pregnant women who are anti-D alloimmunised;
+1. High-risk Rh D negative pregnant women who are anti-D alloimmunised;

-- High-risk Rh D negative pregnant women with obstetric indications such as severe fetal maternal haemorrhage during pregnancy; or
+2. High-risk Rh D negative pregnant women with obstetric indications such as severe fetal maternal haemorrhage during pregnancy; or

-- Other unusual but rare scenarios such as allergy to the anti-D immunoglobulin.
+3. Other unusual but rare scenarios such as allergy to the anti-D immunoglobulin.

-Requests for testing in these high-risk women need to come from an obstetrician or other treating clinician to the Australian Red Cross Lifeblood (Lifeblood).
-For more information on the test from Lifeblood go to Red cell reference | Lifeblood.
+Requests to Lifeblood, for testing in these high-risk women must be from an obstetrician or other treating clinician.
+For more information on the test from Lifeblood go to Red cell reference| Lifeblood.

 Lifeblood is approved to continue providing this test under the national blood arrangements for high-risk pregnancies until alternative services become available as part of the normal provision of pathology services.